Edit

 controllerNamePrefix string Name for the managed NGINX Ingress Controller resources.
 Yes nginx

-customHTTPErrors array Array of error codes to be sent to the default backend in case of an error.
+customHTTPErrors array Array of error codes to be sent to the default backend if there's an error.
 No

 defaultBackendService object Service to route unmatched HTTP traffic.
 Contains nested properties: No